googleworkspace/chat-framework-nodejs/README.md

 * `reply` - Replies directly to the user's message with a new message
-* `updateMessage` - For actions on interactive cards and link unfurls, updates the previous message where the action occurred.
+* `updateMessage` - For actions on interactive cards and link unfurls, updates the previous message where the action occurred
-* `newMessageInThread` - Similar to reply, but for sending additional messages on the thread.
+* `newMessageInThread` - Similar to reply, but for sending additional messages on the thread
 * `newMessageInSpace` - Starts a new thread in the space
-* `showDialog` - Shows a dialog, either in respond to a slash command or dialog action
+* `showDialog` - Shows a dialog, either in response to a slash command or dialog action
-* `closeDialog` - Closes the current dialog when called from an action handler.
+* `closeDialog` - Closes the current dialog when called from an action handler

 These helpers automatically merges the space and thread names into the message.
 You only need to supply the message content itself.